 You can find the details and benefits of Amazon Brand Registry here.
 For our discussion here about rogue retailers, just understand that by establishing yourself as a brand owner on Amazon, you will enjoy additional protections for your brand across the marketplace — including greater barriers to stop rogue retailers from create unauthorized sales listings and enhanced monitoring and enforcement tools on the Amazon platform itself to give you a better chance of spotting even the more sophisticated rogue retailers.

 4. Apply to become a Restricted Brand on Amazon.

 Unless your company is trying to prevent counterfeiters from selling phony versions of your products on Amazon, this might be too aggressive an approach to dealing with unauthorized resellers.

 Amazon’s Restricted Brand status puts your brand (or specific products) on a list that limits which resellers can offer those products on Amazon’s marketplace.
-Brands on this list are typically those in categories most vulnerable to counterfeiting — such as luxury apparel brands, high-end handbags, and many types of consumer electronics.
+Brands on this list are typically those in categories most vulnerable to counterfeitings — such as luxury apparel brands, high-end handbags, and many types of consumer electronics.
 Getting onto this Restricted Brand list requires effort, though, including an application to Amazon

 And if Amazon accepts your brand onto its Restricted Brand list, they will be much more aggressive in preventing sellers from creating sales listings of your products on Amazon (other than those retail partners you specifically allow).

-The downside of this approach is that for many manufacturers it will go too far in other direction — making it more difficult for the manufacturer’s retail channel to sell its products through Amazon.
+The downside of this approach is that for many manufacturers it will go too far in another direction — making it more difficult for the manufacturer’s retail channel to sell its products through Amazon.

 Sellers often complain that Amazon prevents them from listing certain products on the marketplace even though they are members in good standing of the manufacturer’s Authorized Dealer Network.